Home » Rome »

 The Sistine Chapel ceiling is one of the most impressive sights to have emerged from the masterful strokes of Michelangelo between 1508 and 1512.

-One of the masterpieces of high Renaissance art, the ceiling till this day is a beauty to behold.
+One of the masterpieces of high Renaissance art, the ceiling to this day is a beauty to behold.

-Pope Julius II commissioned the Sistine Chapel ceiling, and it serves as the location of papal conclaves and many other important services.
+Pope Julius II commissioned the Sistine Chapel ceiling, which serves as the location of papal conclaves and many other important services.

 The main element central to the Chapel’s ceiling is the depiction of the nine scenes of the Book of Genesis, the Creation of Adam being one of the most iconic representations of God and Man and the moment of creation.